murodkopolov-eng/Bike_Store_Project/README.md

 The project simulates a real-world analytics workflow, starting from schema design and data ingestion to performance reporting and decision support.

 ![Dashboard Preview](diagram/image_diagram.png)

+**Description:**
+This ER diagram represents the normalized relational database schema for the Bike Store sales system.
+The schema is designed to support transactional sales analysis, inventory tracking, and staff performance reporting.